dnguyen800/jekyll-TeXt-theme/_infrastructure/network.md

 When I added a few cameras, tablets, smart speakers, and media streaming devices to the house, my network router nearly died from the overload.
 Websites took longer to load, devices stopped responding, and eventually the wireless network went offline.
 I knew I would have more issues in the future unless I replaced the router, so I started looking into the latest network tech—Wi-Fi mesh systems.

 Tom’s Guide offers a good [primer](#recommended-reading) on Wi-Fi mesh technology, but in a nutshell, Wi-Fi mesh systems are almost the same as routers but streamline the process of adding wireless access points while maximizing speed and range.
-Simple is the key philosophy here, so features like band and AP steering and a mobile app are common features meant to make managing your network easier.
+Simple is the key philosophy here--band and AP steering and a mobile app are now common features in mesh systems in order to make managing your network easier.
 There is no need to have separate network names for 2.4ghz and 5ghz bands since the Wi-Fi mesh system determines which band is best for the connecting device.

 After unsuccessfully extending my wireless network's range with  alternatives like wireless repeaters, powerline and MoCA adapters, I highly recommend Wi-Fi mesh systems to anyone who wants to spend less time troubleshooting issues with their routers.
 The high cost was initially an issue, but Google Wifi and other mid-range mesh systems can be purchased for $200 or so, making it an easier to recommend.